Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/ICD10CMResults.md

 ---
 title: ICD-10 Results
-parent: Order Processing Integration
+parent: Results Generation
+nav_order: 3
 has_toc: false
 ---

-# ICD-10-CM Results
+## ICD-10-CM Results

 When pathology is diagnosed, ICD-10 codes are generated and included with your results.

 ### Code Category Foundation

 The majority of possible return codes are based on the category code of diagnosis provided by you on order submission.
 The ICD-10 category code is the first three characters of any ICD-10-CM code.

 Assume you sent any of the following codes when creating the order: